-Action Timeframe Partners Cost Range Timename Faithers Cost Range B3.1 Install a trailhead sign at the Lake Wallace Foreshore which includes mapping and information about the adjacent trails (name, distance, grade, interpretation) as well as about other recreational experiences offered across the Shire.
+Action Timeframe Partners Cost Range B3.1 Install a trailhead sign at the Lake Wallace Foreshore which includes mapping and information about the adjacent trails (name, distance, grade, interpretation) as well as about other recreational experiences offered across the Shire.
 Short WWSC; Community L B3.2 Continue to maintain the Lake Wallace Perimeter Trail and associated support infrastructure in good condition.
 Ongoing WWSC L B3.3 Investigate options to provide public access around the circumference of Lake Wallace to enable a complete sealed loop.
 Short WWSC; Private land owner L B3.4 Upgrade the surface of the Lake Wallace Perimeter Trail to meet standards as a Grade 1, universally accessible trail, striving towards this trail meeting the definition of a regional level trail experience.
 Medium WWSC; SRV; WDA М B3.5 Work with the community and organisers of existing (e.g. Henley on Lake Wallace) and potential (e.g. parkrun, aquatic sport events) events and programs to ensure that infrastructure at Lake Wallace is suitable and complementary to event requirements.
 Ongoing WWSC; Community L B3.6 In line with Strategy B8, enhance connectivity between the Lake Wallace Foreshore, the town centre, the existing Edenhope Historical Walk and the Back Swamp Bird Walk with consideration of a route providing access for all (specifically walkers and gophers).
 Short WWSC L

 Primary Trails Hub Zone B: Lake Wallace Foreshore, Edenhope (WWSC managed land) B3.7 Promote Lake Wallace for its aquatic recreation opportunities such as canoe/kayak, paddle boarding etc. Consider opportunities to provide universally accessible support infrastructure for such activities.
 Short WWSC; WMT; Community L B3.8 In line with Strategy B8, investigate options to provide a formalise loop trail (with trailhead and wayfinding signage), incorporating Edenhope Flora and Fauna Reserve and Edenhope Aerodrome Reserve to cater for 'Fat Tyre' bike riders and horse riders.
 Integrate these trails into the town's network by providing connectivity with the Lake Wallace Foreshore.
-Short WWSC; Kowree Farm Tree Group Landcare; Community L B3.
-Consider opportunities to reinstate the trail around the circumference of Back Swamp, linking with the primary trailhead at Lake Wallace Foreshore and the existing Bird Walk infrastructure at Back Swamp.
-Long WWSC; ELC; Community Н B3.10 Install interpretation signage around Lake Wallace focusing on native flora, fauna and environmental values Medium WWSC; Kowree Field Naturalists; Community Н
+Short WWSC; Community L B3.9 If water security is improved as an outcome of the West Wimmera Pipeline Project , consider opportunities to reinstate the trail around the circumference of Back Swamp, linking with the primary trailhead at Lake Wallace Foreshore and the existing Bird Walk infrastructure at Back Swamp.
+Long WWSC; ELC; Community Н